exosite-ready/er_vfp_microchip_wcm/README.md

 ![image](assets/wcmkit_portal_dashboard.png)

-Already built or using the binary?
+Already built or want to use a pre-built binary?
 [Jump to Running the Demo Application](#running-the-demo) section.

 # VFP Installation and Build Guide
 ![image](assets/setup.JPG)